Theia-Scientific/MIST/README.md

    ```

 5. Locally install the package, utility, and its dependencies.
 This will create
-   the `tstiler` command within the virtual environment.
-This also installs the
+   the `mist` command within the virtual environment.
-   Slack feature for sending notifications to a Slack channel.

    ```sh
    python3 -m pip install -e .